 - Allow the mop to completely dry.
 To prevent bacteria growth make sure the mophead is dry before storing it away.
 To do this, start by wringing the mop out as much as you can.
 Then place the mop head outside on a clothesline; sunshine will naturally kill bacteria and mold.
 If that's not possible, stand the mop upright in a bathtub or other well ventilated and dry area.
 The goal is to avoid mildew and bacteria growth.

-3. Store properly.
-Store your mop in a cool dry place.
-Try hanging the mop so that the mop head isn't brushing against the floor.
-If you've allowed the mop to dry thoroughly, the mop should be fine until the next use.
+- Store the mop properly.
+A cool, dry place is a perfect storage location.
+Try hanging it so the mop head avoids brushing against the floor.
+If you've allowed the mop to dry thoroughly, the mop should be fine for the next use.

 - Replace the mop head when needed.
 Prevent your mop from becoming a cleaning hazard by replacing the mop head.
 Aim for a replacement every two to three months or sooner if it looks very dirty.
 Your floors are only as clean as your mop head; a soiled and worn mop will not be effective.

 To keep your house clean, you may want to consider mopping with two buckets.
 Keep plain water for rinsing in one bucket and detergent in the other bucket.
 Start with the detergent bucket, mop the floor, and then dip the dirty mop into the rinsing bucket.
 Squeeze out the water and continue alternating buckets until the floor is done.
 If either water bucket becomes too soiled, replace it with fresh water and cleaning solution.
 Try mopping the bathroom last, or even using a separate mop for just the bathroom.
 These rooms are full of germs and can lead to cross-contamination if a dirty mop gets used around the house.

 Finally, although traditional mops are very absorbent and have good scrubbing capacity, you could consider a more hygienic flat mop as a potential alternative.